kermitt2/pdfalto/Readme.md

 # Contributors

-xpdf is developed by Glyph & Cog, LLC (1996-2017) and distributed under GPL2 or GPL3 license.
+Contact: Patrice Lopez (patrice.lopez@science-miner.com), Achraf Azhar (achraf.azhar@inria.fr)

 pdf2xml is orignally written by Hervé Déjean, Sophie Andrieu, Jean-Yves Vion-Dury and  Emmanuel Giguet (XRCE) under GPL2 license.

-pdfalto has been modified and forked by Patrice Lopez (patrice.lopez@science-miner.com) and Achraf Azhar (achraf.azhar@inria.fr).
+[Xpdf](http://www.xpdfreader.com/) is developed by Glyph & Cog, LLC (1996-2017) and distributed under GPL2 or GPL3 license.

 The windows version has been built originally by [@pboumenot](https://github.com/boumenot) and ported on windows 7 for 64 bit, then for windows (native and cygwin) by [@lfoppiano](https://github.com/lfoppiano) and [@flydutch](https://github.com/flydutch).

 # License

-As the original pdf2xml and main dependency xpdf, pdfalto is distributed under GPL2 license.
+As the original pdf2xml and main dependency Xpdf, pdfalto is distributed under GPL2 license.

 # Useful links

-Some tools for converting alto to other formats:
+Some tools for converting ALTO to other formats:

 - https://github.com/filak/hOCR-to-ALTO
 - https://github.com/UB-Mannheim/ocr-fileformat